-You learn how to explain it: ‘You know what bipolar is?
+You think you’ve learned how to explain it: ‘You know what bipolar is?
 Well imagine the highs and the lows, but you don’t get the lows.
 You feel great all of the time, you have so much energy, and ideas, and you don’t need much sleep.
 Then you can’t focus, concentrate, and you sometimes get easily confused and upset or anxious.’

 But telling people feels worse than coming out, and you cringe every time you start to tell someone.
 As if coming out as being mental or manic when you’re 32, is worse than coming out as being gay when you’re 19.
 It would be so much easier if you had something to show for it, like a broken limb, a bandage or a black eye.

 Then you realise it’s all just part of life.
 1 in 4 experience mental ill health in their lifetime, and you just became one of them.
+And you realise that it probably runs in your family.
 Time to get better.